mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 Let's go over the processing blocks of the chain.
 Note that the actual values for plugin parameters are only specified as an example.
-In the Part II of this post I will go through the process of finding the suitable values for particular headphones and ears.
+In the Part II of this post, I will go through the process of finding the suitable values for particular headphones and ears.

 The "Input" block is just a convenience.
 Since my chain is "implemented" as a